 D. but when the commandment came, sin revived, and I died.

-B’.
-11 For sin, taking occasion by the commandment, deceived me, and by it slew me.
+D’.
+11 For sin, taking occasion by the commandment, deceived me, and by it

-C. 18 For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
+B. a.
+18 For I know that in me (that is, in my flesh,) dwelleth no good thing (agathos):

 B. 24 O wretched man that I am! who shall deliver me from the body of this death?